-- Monument to Jewish soldiers-fighters for Latvia’s independence in 1918-1919. g. g.
+- Monument to Jewish soldiers who fought for Latvian independence in 1918-1919.